torresroger776/TranscriptionPipeline/README.md

 3. When the script completes, your `.env` will contain:

-   - Your generated bucket name
+   - Your generated S3 bucket name
    - The submit and query API endpoints
+   - The DynamoDB status tracker table name

 ---